 VEA and NEA Grant Opportunities

 VEA Mini-Grants.
 We encourage you to try for a VEA mini-grant of up to $500.
-Deadline for the next round of grant applications is June 3, 2013.
-Download our flyer and application.
+The deadline for the next round of grants is June 2, 2014.
+Learn more and read the application here.
 For more information, call VEA’s Office of Teaching and Learning at 1-800-552-9554.

 NEA Foundation Grants.
 The NEA Foundation offers competitive grants of up to $5,000 for a range of professional development and instructional improvement endeavors.
 Application deadlines vary by program.
-Check out http://www.neafoundation.org/ for application forms, examples of projects that have received funding, and much more.
+Click here for application forms, examples of projects that have received funding, and much more.

 VEA and NEA Awards Programs

 VEA Awards Programs

 VEA recognizes top-flight educators, support professionals, and supporters of public education through a range of awards.
 Click the links below for more information on awards programs and help us recognize excellence today!
 Click here for award winners honored at the 2013 VEA Delegate Assembly in Hampton!

 Fitz Turner Commission Awards.
 The Fitz Turner Commission is seeking nominations for individuals or groups who have demonstrated positive human relationships in your education community and helped to encourage leadership development.
 There are three categories for recognition: The Fitz Turner Award for Outstanding Contributions in Intergroup Relations, The Mary Hatwood Futrell Award for Distinguished Leadership in Education and The Barbara Johns Youth Award for Human Relations & Civil Rights.
 A brochure and nomination materials for the 2014 award are now available.
 Deadline for submitting nomination forms is January 31, 2014 by 4:30 p.m.